 Bottom of Trailer

 The bottom of the trailer is nylon fabric but is lined on the inside with a thick, rubberized mat.
-The mat greatly increased the durability of the trailer, prevents kids feet from sagging and allows for easier clean-ups after spills.
+The mat greatly increases the durability of the trailer, prevents kids feet from sagging, and allows for easier clean-ups after spills.
 The same rubberized mat extends into the trunk space of the trailer.

 Storage space will never be an issue in the Outback.
-The main compartment zips down and is large enough to hold a child’s booster seat with plenty of space still left for water, snack or other smaller items.
-For added security, an upper zipper pocket is located just inside the trunk door and to hold a phone, keys etc. The base of the trailer also has an elastic pocket, which is great for storing water bottles or diapers and wipes.
+The main rear compartment zips down and is large enough to hold a child’s booster seat with plenty of space still left for water, snack or other smaller items.
+Compared to other trailers with large storage compartments, your cargo is easier to access in the Hamax.
+Bonus for the Outback!

 Other Stroller/Jogging Features